Distance: 15-mile out and back

 Elevation gain: 2630 ft

 This is a winding, narrow backroad in the Wine Country with one striking virtue that makes it stand out among Wine Country rides: new, glassy pavement.
-Half of it (the southeast half) has been repaved in the last few weeks (as of 11/22)—the other half is being paved as we speak.
+It has all been recently repaved (in 2022-23) and is glass (thanks, Paul).
 If you don’t think that’s a big deal, you haven’t ridden in Sonoma County very much.
 Among our Wine Country rides, this, Mt.
 Veeder Road, and Hopland Road are the only three with respectable pavement, and Veeder is chipseal and Hopland is big and trafficky, so Cavedale is the only well-paved backroad climb in the area.

 Cavedale Rd. climbs up and down over a ridge between the Napa and the Sonoma Valleys.
 From the SE end, it’s a pure climb to the summit—in 5.2 miles you accumulate a total elevation gain of 1930 ft and a total descent of 18 ft.
 It’s a pretty steady 8-10%, with lots of little stingers of 12+% that RidewithGPS refuses to acknowledge.
 The climb from the NE end is milder, but only because you have to climb Trinity Grade to get to the start, so unless you do Trinity by car the elevation gain (and the amount of 8-10% pitch) is about the same from either direction.
 In other words, it’s work.

-Thanks to the closure, I wasn’t able to ride the entire road, so, even though my map route is an out and back of the whole thing, in fact I rode from the Sonoma end to the summit and back.
+When I did it the repaving was still in progress, so I wasn’t able to ride the entire road.
+Even though my map route is an out and back of the whole thing, in fact I rode from the Sonoma end to the summit and back.
 I’ll describe what I rode, and we can assume the rest of the road is similar.

 The repaving hasn’t widened or straightened the road, so it still varies from one-lane-plus at its widest to true one-lane and is never straight, which makes the steady 10% pitches bearable.
 The landscape is mostly dry, with some fire damage, and the main visual payoff are the frequent vistas of the Sonoma valley below you once you gain some altitude.